 - 4.1 Terms and nomenclatures.
-U. S. Standard Atmosphere, normal atmospheric property variations, design analysis, test, and reporting nomenclatures to be used shall be those equivalent to appropriate and applicable terms and nomenclature used in MIL-A-8860 or JSSG- 2006 or shall be as specified in the contract documents by the procuring activity.
-Definitions and symbols shall be in accordance with section 3. - 4.2 Recycled, recovered, or environmentally preferable materials.
+U. S. Standard Atmosphere, normal atmospheric property variations, design analysis, test, and reporting nomenclatures to be used shall be those equivalent to appropriate and applicable terms and nomenclature used in MIL-A-8860 or JSSG-2006 or shall be as specified in the contract documents by the procuring activity.
+Definitions and symbols shall be in accordance with Section 3. - 4.2 Recycled, recovered, or environmentally preferable materials.
 Recycled, recovered, or environmentally preferable materials should be used to the maximum extent possible, provided that the material meets or exceeds the operational and maintenance requirements, and promotes economically advantageous life cycle costs. - 4.3 Design verification.
 Design verification for store design, operational structural capability, and employment characteristics shall be as specified in detail by the procuring activity or by reference to applicable parts of the designated related specifications.
-Quality conformance testing for store and store-mounted equipment shall be in accordance with MIL-STD-810 requirements.
+Environmental qualification testing for store and store-mounted equipment shall be in accordance with MIL-STD-810 requirements.
 The requirements shall be as defined in the equipment detail specifications.
-The procuring activity shall approve the test plans and reserves the right to modify the tests, revise the limit values, or specify the degree of testing, if considered necessary to determine compliance with the requirements specified herein or in the contract.
-Additionally, in cases of suspension and release equipment with nuclear store capability, verification shall, as a minimum, be approved by the Director of Special Weapons to ensure nuclear safety certification. - 4.4 Ground tests.
+The procuring activity shall approve the test plans and reserves the right to modify the tests, revise the limit values, or specify the degree of testing, if considered necessary to determine compliance with the requirements specified herein or in the contract. - 4.4 Ground tests.
 A program of static, dynamic, repeated load, environmental, wind tunnel, and other ground tests required for proof of structural and operational design shall be performed as specified by the procuring activity in the contract, purchase order, or other applicable contractual document.
 Unless otherwise directed, static testing shall be required if ultimate margins of safety are less than 0.33.
 The margin of safety shall not supersede any requirements of MIL-M-8856. - 4.5 Flight tests.
 Operational flight tests, including carrier or shipboard suitability testing, if applicable, to demonstrate the structural and functional adequacy of the store shall be performed as specified by the procuring activity in the contract, purchase order, or other applicable contractual document. - 4.6 Design data.
 The structural reports and design data required to substantiate the strength and rigidity of the store design shall be specified by the procuring activity in appropriate contractual documents.
 The form and extent of information required for design, analysis, test data, and reports shall be specified in MIL-A-8870 as they relate to the store.
-Data schedules shall be as proposed by the contractor and accepted by the procuring activity.